SanForgeStudio/LuaNodeEditor/README.md

 <img alt="flowchart" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/12b3d742-63d8-478a-94a2-58c566f9b19e" width="600" />

+# The power of nodes
+Because the Lua Node Editor is based on learning and exploring and making code more fun like many tools that use visual programming for example Google Scratch or Unreal Engine, We hope to accomplish alot of breakthroughs with this tool.

 # Early Access?
-The Lua Node Editor currently is still in a early development fase, however you can still find all the releases [here](https://github.com/SanForgeStudio/LuaNodeEditor/releases).
+The Lua Node Editor has just released, currently the editor is still in a early fase, however you can still find all the releases [here](https://github.com/SanForgeStudio/LuaNodeEditor/releases).

 # License?
-The Lua Node Editor is a **Proprietary Licenced** application that is not open source but it is free to use at the moment.
+The Lua Node Editor is currently a **Proprietary Licenced** application that is not open source but it is free to use at the moment.